Updated March 2022

 This has always been the problem with reduced budgets: In a time of stress, it’s much harder to be generous.
 It’s harder to give, even if you’re “just” giving good information.

 This is perilously close to the first point we covered: Add more data and research to your content.
-Basically, with this point, we’re adding data and research on the person-to-person level.
+But with this point, we’re adding data and research on a person-to-person level.

-And here’s the good news: This isn’t hard to do.
-It will require you to build some extra time into your content development cycle, but only a week or so.
+Here’s the good news: This isn’t hard to do.
+It will require some extra time in your content development cycle, but only a week or so.
 That’s enough time to reach out to five to seven subject experts, hear back from them, and incorporate their insights into your content.

-That’s not the only good news about this, either: Getting quotes and insights from these same people is also one of the best content promotion tactics available right now.
-Every person you get a quote from is highly likely to share your new content with their audience.
-This is actually just the 2020 version of a “round-up post,” done with a little more finesse.
+That’s not the only good news about this, either: Getting quotes and insights from experts is also one of the best content promotion tactics available right now.
+The experts you quote are highly likely to share your new content with their audience.

 - About 10-14 days before the piece of content is due, reach out to about 5-7 thought leaders and analysts who might be able to give you a great quote about the topic your content is covering.

-- Tell them what the piece of content is about, and that you need to hear from them within the next five days.
+- Tell them what the content is about and that you need to hear from them within the next five days.

 - When you get the quotes from them, say thank you and incorporate those quotes into your new piece of content.